Warrior Dash

 Warrior Dash was a 5 km mud run put on by Red Frog Events, an event company based in Chicago, Illinois.
 As of July 31, 2019, Red Frog events is no longer a company and has cancelled all Warrior Dash races and ceased operations.

 History

 2009

 The inaugural Warrior Dash took place on July 18, 2009, in Joliet, Illinois, at CPX Sports with 2,000 participants.

 2011

 The 2011 Warrior Dash season hosted 33 races throughout the U.S. and internationally in Canada and Australia.
 Total participants for the 2011 season neared 700,000.

 2012

 Red Frog Events hosted 49 Warriors Dash events in their 2012 season, their largest season yet.

 2013

+2016 Warrior Dash Obstacle Collapse

+On October 9, 2016, a climbing obstacle known as the "Diesel Dome" collapsed during a Warrior Dash event at the West Feliciana Parish Sports Park, located approximately 30 miles from Baton Rouge, Louisiana.
+The incident occurred after 1:00 PM when more than 20 participants were simultaneously on the 30-by-50-foot arched wooden framework.
+Twelve people were transported to hospitals by ambulance or helicopter, including a 10-year-old child.
+Injuries included broken bones, lacerations, and back and neck trauma.
+Nurse Brandi Taylor, who suffered a broken arm in the collapse, reported that the structure appeared "structurally unsound" and fell in "slow motion."

+Investigation and Legal Consequences

+In August 2017, following an investigation by the Louisiana State Fire Marshal's Office, arrest warrants were issued for five individuals.
+Two North Carolina contractors were charged with 13 misdemeanor counts of negligent injury and one felony count each for contracting without Louisiana licensure.
+Three Red Frog Events employees were charged with negligent injury.

+Safety and Construction Violation

+The investigation revealed multiple safety and construction failures.
+Safety monitors, many approximately 13 or 14 years old, were provided radios but no instruction regarding participant capacity limits.
+Construction deficiencies included the use of 2x4-inch boards where plans specified 2x6-inch boards, and inadequate nailing.
+According to Chief Deputy State Fire Marshal Brant Thompson, when boards became detached from the main frame during the event, organizers attempted minor repairs rather than closing the obstacle.

+The event organizers failed to follow written company safety procedures, including: